haocheng6/rollup-plugin-github-code-import/README.md

 # rollup-plugin-github-code-import

+This is a [Rollup][1] plugin that imports code from a GitHub URL in fenced code blocks, inspired by [docusaurus-theme-github-codeblock][2].

+> [!TIP]
-This plugin imports code from a GitHub URL in fenced code blocks.
-The content of such codeblocks is replaced at build time, so it is recommended to use permalinks from GitHub.
+> The content of such codeblocks is replaced at build time, so it is recommended
+> to use permalinks from GitHub.

 ## Installation